AmpliconSuite/CycleViz/README.md

                     `

 Note that the cycles file and cycle number (or "path number", in the linear case) are the only required arguments.
-It is highly recommended to use the Bushman oncogoene file for the gene_subset_file to make more readable plots
+It is highly recommended to use the Bushman oncogene file for the gene_subset_file to make more readable plots

+#### Running CycleViz with an AA-generated cycles file
+If using an AA-generated cycles file, whose segments are merged across adjacent breakpoint graph segments, you will first need to unmerge the segments in the cycles file.
+We provide a script, `convert_cycles_file.py` which can be run on an AA cycles file and AA breakpoint graph.
+This script must be run to generate a BPG-converted cycles file, prior to running CycleViz.
+Many thanks to Siavash R. Dehkordi for providing this script.